Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 2.2 Pseudo-Random Number Generators (PRNGs)

-One widely used approach to achieving good RNG statistical behavior is to leverage mathematical modeling in the creation of a Pseudo-Random Number Generator.
+One widely used approach for achieving good RNG statistical behavior is to leverage mathematical modeling in the creation of a Pseudo-Random Number Generator.
 A PRNG is a deterministic algorithm, typically implemented in software that computes a sequence of numbers that "look" random.
 A PRNG requires a seed value that is used to initialize the state of the underlying model.
 Once seeded, it can then generate a sequence of numbers that exhibit good statistical behavior.

 PRNGs exhibit periodicity that depends on the size of its internal state model.
 That is, after generating a long sequence of numbers, all variations in internal state will be exhausted and the sequence of numbers to follow will repeat an earlier sequence.
 The best PRNG algorithms available today, however, have a period that is so large this weakness can practically be ignored.
-For example, the Mersenne Twister MT19937 PRNG with 32-bit word length has a periodicity of 219937-1.[1]
+For example, the Mersenne Twister MT19937 PRNG with 32-bit word length has a periodicity of 219937-1.
+(1)

 A key characteristic of all PRNGs is that they are deterministic.
 That is, given a particular seed value, the same PRNG will always produce the exact same sequence of "random" numbers.
 This is because a PRNG is computing the next value based upon a specific internal state and a specific, well-defined algorithm.
 Thus, while a generated sequence of values exhibit the statistical properties of randomness (independence, uniform distribution), overall behavior of the PRNG is entirely predictable.

-For some contexts, the deterministic nature of PRNGs is an advantage.
+In some contexts, the deterministic nature of PRNGs is an advantage.
 For example, in some simulation and experimental contexts, researchers would like to compare the outcome of different approaches using the same sequence of input data.
 PRNGs provide a way to generate a long sequence of random data inputs that are repeatable by using the same PRNG, seeded with the same value.

 In other contexts, however, this determinism is highly undesirable.
 Consider a server application that generates random numbers to be used as cryptographic keys in data exchanges with client applications over secure communication channels.
 An attacker who knew the PRNG in use and also knew the seed value (or the algorithm used to obtain a seed value) would quickly be able to predict each and every key (random number) as it is generated.
 Even with a sophisticated and unknown seeding algorithm, an attacker who knows (or can guess) the PRNG in use can deduce the state of the PRNG by observing the sequence of output values.
 After a surprisingly small number of observations (e.g., 624 for Mersenne Twister MT19937), each and every subsequent value can be predicted.
 For this reason, PRNGs are considered to be cryptographically insecure.